-Editor’s Note: Twenty years after her tragic death on March 31, 1995, Selena Quintanilla-Pérez continues to make an imprint on our community and across the world.
-We asked our own Christina Saenz-Alcántara to share her thoughts about Selena’s death and also write about what others have said about #Selena20.
+Editor’s Note: Years after her tragic death on March 31, 1995, Selena Quintanilla-Pérez continues to make an imprint on our community and across the world.
+We asked our own Christina Saenz to share her thoughts about Selena’s death and also write about what others have said

 My own Selena story started long before she became a legend.
 I was born in Corpus Christi, Texas.
 I grew up in Brazoria County, where Selena was born and her family owned a Tex-Mex restaurant in the 1970s.

 Selena first entered my life when she performed at our local Mosquito Festival in 1994.
 Even though the Houston area was nearly 30% Hispanic or Latino (1990 Census), Selena’s performance was the first time that Tejano music was featured at our local festival.